Bowhead Whales: Fascinating and Vocal Mammals of the Arctic

 In the cold water of the Arctic, an animal with a huge, bow-shaped mouth feeds and sings.
 The animal is known as the bowhead whale.
 It lives for over a hundred years, produces beautiful songs, and can break through sea ice a foot deep.
 It also has the largest mouth of any animal in the world.

 The bowhead whale can reach a length of over sixty feet and weighs an estimated seventy-five to a hundred tons.
 Despite its size, the animal feeds on tiny organisms known as plankton, which it filters out of the water with the baleen in its mouth.

 Bowhead whales usually travel on their own, apart from a mother and her calf, but they are occasionally seen in groups.
 They are very vocal animals at certain times of the year.
 Like humpback whales, they produce complex sound patterns known as songs.
 These songs are diverse and very intriguing.

 Habitat and Distribution

 The scientific name of the bowhead whale is Balaena mysticetus.
 It used to be known as the Greenland whale or the Greenland right whale.
-It's thought that "right" whales were given their name because they were the right whales to hunt.
+It's thought that "right" whales were given their name because they were the right animals to hunt.

 Bowhead whales spend a lot of time under the Arctic ice, making them difficult to study.
 In the winter, they live at the southern extent of the ice.
 In summer, they move into channels between ice floes and visit bays and estuaries.

-The five subpopulations and the location where they're found are listed below:
+The five subpopulations and the location where they're found are listed below.